VESTALLICA/vL-pedspawner/README.md

 more free resources/mlos and dev support in the VL discord: https://discord.gg/GC6tWQAK8u

 --

-some features:

-has templates for creating patrol routes and custom relationships for peds.

-can define multiple spawn points and models to a single ped for randomness.

-can place a qbtarget for events on the peds.
-(resource is standalone, just disable qbtargets)

-give a primary and secondary weapon with attachments and edit their combat behavior and general pathing.

 11/28 update:
 a respawn system with a loot system + new export